EU moves to speed up energy investments amid Ukraine war, rising gas prices | DW | 01.03.2022

 "The 2021 TAP Market test is currently in progress.
 The timeline for the launch of the binding phase of the market test, which potentially could lead to an expansion, will become clearer following the end of the public consultation [March 18]," the TAP operator told DW.

-The company said that the binding bidding phase could potentially be anticipated by a year to July 2022.
-In case of enough interest, TAP will be able to sign gas transportation agreements in October this year.
-"Additional long term capacity booked in the binding phase could be onstream within 45 to 60 months of signature of gas transportation agreements."
+If there is enough interest, TAP will be able to sign gas transportation agreements in October this year.
+"Additional long term capacity booked in the binding phase could be onstream within 45 to 60 months of signature of gas transportation agreements," the operator said.

 This means no help in the short term, leaving the update of Medgaz and the construction of IGB the only two options to solve issues on a regional, yet not EU-wide, level.

-Not even LNG should be a solution in the short term.
+Not even LNG will be a solution in the short term.
 If there were more LNG import terminals, the gas would create more certainties in the energy markets.
-But, investments in new LNG terminals would take more than a year to materialize.
-And terminals have limited spare capacity.
+But, investments in new LNG terminals would take more than a year to materialize while existing terminals have limited spare capacity.

 "Western Europe [regasification] terminals had been used at an average rate of around 50% before 2021 but utilization has increased close to 100% during the last months.
 This means that the existing capacity will not be able to take a large number of additional cargoes," Rystad's Torres Diaz explained, adding that the recent increase in LNG imports has to do with European efforts.